acquitelol/elle/README.md

 Elle's module system works in the following way:

-- Elle will look in the /usr/local/elle folder for modules (not implemented yet)
+- Elle will look in the /usr/local/include/elle folder for modules
 - Elle will look in the current working directory for modules

 The syntax for importing is as follows: